ViewSuSu/NarakaBladepoint-WPF/README-en.md

 - **Performance optimization** - Performance issues you'll face with complex UIs and how to solve them
 - **Project architecture** - How dependency injection, base class design, and module decoupling actually work in real projects

-Code is all open source.
 Some parts could be better - feel free to open issues or PRs.

 ## More Screenshots